deqode/dq-vault/README.md

   ```
 If you see the sealed key to have value false, vault is unsealed.

-Now it's time to login as the root admin.
+Now it's time to log in as the root admin.
 Run the command:

   ```sh
       $ vault login 85de6efd-d036-9f0d-1c64-5e18e63adee9